 In some cases, the Typica coffee variety is given a different name to specify the growing region, especially if that region is famous enough to justify a price increase.
-For example, Jamaican Blue Mountain Coffee and Hawaiian Kona Coffee are Typica.
+For example, Jamaican Blue Mountain Coffee, and Hawaiian Kona Coffee are Typica.
 Even though they are both Typica varieties, these two coffees have unique tasting notes because of the growing environment, processing, and roasting influences.
-Here’s a more detail

 Besides Typica, Bourbon is the other genetic parent of most coffee we know and love today.
 It was one of the earliest coffees taken from Ethiopia to be grown commercially.
 The name Bourbon has nothing to do with the flavor of bourbon liquor; it comes from the fact that it was first cultivated exclusively on Bourbon Island.
 Like Typica, it has excellent cup qualities when grown at high altitudes but is at high risk of disease and produces only low yields.

 Once leaving the island, Bourbon coffee spread worldwide, and it is now grown mainly in El Salvador, Guatemala, Honduras, and Peru.
-There are several varieties of Bourbon with slightly different flavor profiles that have resulted from natural mutations of the plant.
+There are several subvarieties of Bourbon with slightly different flavor profiles – like French Mission Coffee, Arusha, and others – that have resulted from natural mutations of the plant.
 These are called Red Bourbon, Yellow Bourbon, and Orange Bourbon.
 Here’s an article that discusses what Bourbon coffee is in more detail, its origins, and more.

 Caturra is a natural mutation of the Bourbon variety that was discovered in Brazil in the early 20th century.
 The mutation causes it to grow smaller than its parent plant and thus produce a higher yield per acre because Caturra plants can be grown more densely.
 At the same time, it is also more susceptible to coffee leaf rust.
 The mutation is what lends it its name; Caturra means “small” in the local language.